nosovicki/gog/README.md

     1 range_100 !x @**_2 $+ [x $+ **_2 -_X]

 **Explanation of the last case**: Postfix notation passes single value from one function to another.
 Every token must evaluate to a function of one argument.
-Let's trace the expression: `1` is  the initial value. `range_100` is a modified function `range`, to which by syntax `_` was attached argument 100. `range` takes 2 arguments, `from` and `to`, and returns a list of increasing values from `from` to `to` . `!` is an adverb that takes any name and makes a function that saves its argument to a variable with that name.
+Let's trace this expression: `1` is  the initial value. `range_100` is a modified function `range`, to which by syntax `_` was attached argument 100. `range` takes 2 arguments, `from` and `to`, and returns a list of increasing values from `from` to `to` . `!` is an adverb that takes any name and makes a function that saves its argument to a variable with that name.
 So `!x` assigns obtained list to variable `x`, which we will use later. `@**_2` looks complex, but it is just a modified exponentiation function `**`. `**_2` means "square", while `@` is a "mapping" adverb.
 It makes `**_2` map on our range list, squaring all its values. `$` is a "reduce" adverb. `$+` reduces list by summation.
 Finally, the last subexpression is a lambda. `[` and `]` denote a lambda function.
 GOG automatically guesses which variables inside a lambda are its parameters, and algorithm is very simple: lambda function parameters start with a capital letter.
 Let's investigate this function separately.

 It starts with `[` and ends with `]`.
 Inside, there are 3 functions: `$+` (reduce), `**_2` (square) and `-_X` (a function that subtracts variable X from its parameter.
 X is an argument of the lambda function, because it starts with a capital letter. `x` is the variable which was saved earlier.
 This lambda function reduces `x` with summation, squares the result, and subtracts its argument from it.